 - Determine whether a primary path and a secondary path to the array LUNs are shown.

-If you do not see a primary and secondary path, check zoning, host group configuration, and cabling.
+If you do not see a primary and secondary path, check the zoning, host group configuration, and cabling.

 Note: Do not continue with testing until you see two paths.